You’ve got questions, we’ve got answers.

 A: No, while classes are held during the school day, they do not interfere with children’s mandatory courses or extracurricular activities.
 The class schedule is set by school personnel in consultation with LifeWise representatives.
 Usually, LifeWise classes are scheduled as part of the “specials” rotation or during times when other elective courses are offered.

-A: The LifeWise curriculum is designed to take students through the entire Bible, beginning in Genesis and ending in Revelation, over the course of five years.
-Each lesson reviews a Bible passage as well as a “Living LifeWise” character trait.
-The lessons’ order and activities are flexible and can be modified as the teacher finds necessary.
-Download a sample of the curriculum here.
+A: The LifeWise curriculum is designed to take students through the entire Bible over five years, beginning in Genesis and ending in Revelation.
+Each lesson reviews a Bible passage as well as a “Living LifeWise” character trait, such as respect, love, or kindness.

 How often are LifeWise classes?